Clustering by Orthogonal NMF Model and Non-Convex Penalty Optimization: Proposed Non-Convex Penalty Method

 where the objective function $F_\rho(\Wb, \Hb) \triangleq F(\Wb, \Hb) + {\rho} \sum_{j=1}^N \big(\oneb^{\top}\hb_j - \|\hb_j\|_\infty\big)$ is non-smooth.
 Interestingly, analogous to the exact penalty in Theorem \ref{prop: local min} but without the need of a local minimum solution, the NSNCP method allows one to obtain a feasible B-stationary solution of \eqref{eqn: onmf prob P2} if a d-stationary solution of \eqref{eqn: onmf prob PP nsmooth} can be obtained. \begin{Theorem} Assume that $(\Wb^{\rho},\Hb^{\rho})$ is bounded.
 Then, there exists a finite $\rho^\star > 0$ such that for all $\rho > \rho^{\star}$, if $(\Wb^{\rho}, \Hb^{\rho})$ is a d-stationary point of \eqref{eqn: onmf prob PP nsmooth}, then $(\Wb^{\rho}, \Hb^{\rho})$ is feasible and a B-stationary point to \eqref{eqn: onmf prob P2}. \end{Theorem}

 The proof of Theorem \ref{thm: exact penalty} is presented in Appendix \ref{appdix: proof of thm nonsmooth}.
-By comparing Theorem \ref{thm: exact penalty} with Theorem \ref{prop: local min}, one can see that the NSNCP method in \eqref{eqn: onmf prob PP nsmooth} is theoretically stronger since it does not require the penalized problem \eqref{eqn: onmf prob PP nsmooth} to yield a locally optimal solution; by comparing it with Theorem \ref{thm: stationary pont}, the NSNCP requires a finite value of $\rho$ only.
+By comparing Theorem \ref{thm: exact penalty} with Theorem \ref{prop: local min}, one can see that the NSNCP method in \eqref{eqn: onmf prob PP nsmooth} is theoretically preferred since it does not require the penalized problem \eqref{eqn: onmf prob PP nsmooth} to provide a locally optimal solution (which computationally cannot be ascertained) but only a d-stationary point; by comparing Theorem 3 with Theorem \ref{thm: stationary pont}, we see that the NSNCP requires a finite value of $\rho$ in the non-smooth formulation \eqref{eqn: onmf prob PP smooth obj} versus an infinite value of $\rho$ in the smooth formulation \eqref{eqn: onmf prob PP nsmooth obj}.
 However, since \eqref{eqn: onmf prob PP nsmooth} is non-convex and non-smooth, it is more challenging to handle than its smooth counterpart \eqref{eqn: onmf prob PP smooth}.
-In the next section, we present efficient algorithms that can be used to obtain a proper stationary solution of the penalized problem \eqref{eqn: onmf prob PP} (i.e., \eqref{eqn: onmf prob PP smooth} and \eqref{eqn: onmf prob PP nsmooth}).
+In the next section, we present efficient algorithms that can be used to obtain a proper stationary solution of the penalized problems \eqref{eqn: onmf prob PP smooth} and \eqref{eqn: onmf prob PP nsmooth}, respectively.

+\begin{Rmk}{\rm (On the choice of $p,q,$ and $v$) As mentioned, the smooth penalty in \eqref{eqn: onmf prob PP smooth} with $p = 1, q = 2, v = 2$ is inspired by the classical quadratic penalty method \cite[Chapter 17.1]{Wright_NO}.
+A natural question is -- can we have other choices?
+In fact, one can verify that as long as $p, q, v$ satisfies

+then \eqref{eqn: onmf prob PP} will be a smooth problem.
+Moreover, one can have the same claim as Theorem \ref{thm: stationary pont} based on a straightforward extension of the proof of Theorem \ref{thm: stationary pont}.
+However, we prefer the choice in \eqref{eqn: onmf prob PP smooth} since we are not aware of any theoretical result in the literature that suggests one can benefit from higher orders of penalty functions.
+In addition, our experiences in numerical experiments in fact indicate that higher order choices may yield poor performance.
+As shown in the supplementary material \cite[Section 3.1]{SPD}, a large value of $v$ would make the landscape of $\phi(\hb_j)=\|\hb_j\|_p^v - \|\hb_j\|_1^v$ has a flat valley around the origin.
+Besides, as shown in \cite[Section 3.2]{SPD}, large values of $v$ and $q$ make Algorithm \ref{table: SNCP} less stable and more difficult to reach a feasible solution satisfying $\phi(\hb_j)=0$.

+Our choice of $p=1,q=\infty,v=1$ for the non-smooth penalty \eqref{eqn: onmf prob PP nsmooth} is constructed on purpose in order to achieve the exact penalty property in Theorem \ref{thm: exact penalty}.
+As one can see from \eqref{eqn: staionary equality 1} that a key property to prove Theorem \ref{thm: exact penalty} is that the directional derivative of $\phi(\xb^\rho) = \oneb^{\top} \xb^\rho - \|\xb^\rho\|_\infty$ has an upper bound linear in $\db$ and independent of the exact values of $\xb^\rho$.
+Such property would not hold for $v>1$ or other choices of $q>1$.
+In Section \ref{subsec: nonsmooth update}, we will further show that \eqref{eqn: onmf prob PP nsmooth} with the negative infinity norm can have a simple proximal operator which enable us to solve \eqref{eqn: onmf prob PP nsmooth} efficiently. }